KosmasPsarris/AndroidStudio-covid19-records/README.md

 # AndroidStudio-covid19-records
 ## Description:
- This is an app that works as a tachometer.
-It tracks the movement of the phone and if it exceeds the given limit, it records the location and timestamp of the this limitation break.
+ This is an app in which the user is a government employee who records Covid-19 cases.
+The database used in this project is Cloud of Firebase (so any queries regarding the database won't work, as it has not been renewed).
+The user records the details of the person with the covid-19 case, such as their name, address, phone etc. but also the timestamp of the case.
+The user is also able to edit the recordings.
+Ultimately, the app provides some statistics depending on the entries of the database.

  <img width="201" alt="CovidExcpic1" src="https://user-images.githubusercontent.com/34765932/136485788-166ac15c-ba22-4579-ba22-1bfaffd11024.PNG">